Blackcat1997/Dev-Notes/HTML&CSS.md

 	overflow: hidden
 	```

-- **scrol:** This property adds a scrollbar to the box so that users can scroll to see the missing content.
+- **scroll:** This property adds a scrollbar to the box so that users can scroll to see the missing content.

 ### Inline/Block